 “We did not operate wastefully,” she said then, in a quote WW printed.
 “I operated in accordance to our contract and operating agreement with DELC.
 Publicly funded programs must be able to operate during times of crisis.”

-While on a week’s vacation in June—the same week as the eleventh hour bill made its rounds, threatening to kill Preschool for All—Barnes alleges in her notice that no one tried to contact her about the developing threat to the program, even though she had explicitly asked to be alerted.
-Barnes was on that vacation, and later on medical leave in July, because the director job had taken a significant mental toll, the notice alleges.
+While on a week’s vacation in June—the same week as the eleventh-hour bill made its rounds, threatening to kill Preschool for All—Barnes alleges in her notice that no one tried to contact her about the developing threat to the program, even though she had explicitly asked to be alerted.
+Barnes was on vacation, and later on medical leave in July, because the director job had taken a significant mental toll, the notice alleges.

 In calling for Barnes’ resignation, the tort claim notice alleges, county officials acted hastily and denied her a proper investigation.
-“Officials made these statements before anyone at the county had made even the slightest attempt to investigate the facts, which were that Ms. Barnes had disclosed her ownership of Village Childcare to the County, she had never acted unethically, and that Village Childcare had suffered financially, not benefitted, as a result of Preschool for All,” the notice reads.
+“Officials made these statements before anyone at the county had made even the slightest attempt to investigate the facts, which were that Ms. Barnes had disclosed her ownership of Village Childcare to the County, she had never acted unethically, and that Village Childcare had suffered financially, not benefited, as a result of Preschool for All,” the notice reads.

 Notably, the notice alleges, she was not presented with any opportunity to push back against the allegation that she had misled county leaders.